dbca-wa/wastd/docs/business_analysts.rst

 Long term solution: New data entry tool
 ---------------------------------------
-To retire WAMTRAM 2, the following is required
+To retire WAMTRAM 2, the following is required:

 * WAMTRAM to WAStD ETL is complete and correct.
 * A new electronic data entry tool, likely a progressive web app, is created